 Make a shopping list (or use the one on the 28 Day Weight Loss Challenge) and go shopping.
 Check the cupboards to see if you have basics like oil, flour, pepper etc.

 Many mums find it useful to use online shopping so that they can see what their total spend will be and make changes if needed to fit within their budget.

-Carve out some time (depending on what you’re cooking and how many recipes you have) to spend in the kitchen cooking.
+Step 3.
+Carve out some time (depending on what you’re cooking and how many recipes you have) to spend in the kitchen cooking

-Start cooking!
-Get your apron on, throw on some tunes, and get into your meal prep session.
+Get your apron on, throw on some tunes, and get into your meal-prepping session.

 It’s normally best to get anything cooking first that will take a little longer, then work back from there.

 Think ahead of time about what you can make while another meal is baking in the oven, for instance.

 Step 6.
 Once the food has cooled, it’s time to package it up